oybekg/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

-The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
+The purpose of this project is to visually show the magnitudes of earthquakes all over the world for the last seven days.